Compilation Directives

 <div class="dynamic-html-content" #html>{htmlStr}</div>

-While the above code works, the outer element isn't always necessary.
-To avoid meaningless elements, use qk:spread as a virtual mounting point:
+The wrapper element in the example above is not always necessary.
+To avoid extra meaningless elements, use the qk:spread built-in element as a virtual mounting point:

 qk